robbert-vdh/nih-plug/BREAKING_CHANGES.md

 ## [2022-10-20]

+- Similar to the below change, `Plugin` also no longer requires `Sync`.
 - `Editor` and the editor handle returned by `Editor::spawn` now only require `Send` and no longer need `Sync`.
 This is not a breaking change, but it might be worth being aware of.